 | SA-11 — Developer Testing | Missing security test coverage detected at PR evaluation gate | Medium |

 MergeGuide generates OSCAL Assessment Results and Component Definitions natively — the format required by federal agencies for FedRAMP authorization packages.
-Evidence is importable directly into eMASS, RegScale, and Xacta without transformation.
+Evidence is importable directly into eMASS and any OSCAL-compatible federal repository without transformation.

 FedRAMP's move toward Continuous Authorization (ConMon) requires ongoing evidence of control operation.
 MergeGuide generates signed evidence artifacts at every commit and PR merge, creating a continuous audit trail that satisfies ConMon reporting requirements.